“For sale: baby shoes, never worn.”

 After a couple of intense brainstorming sessions and probably a gallon of coffee, you finally came up with a good chunk of copies you can use in your ads.

-The honest answer is, until you publish your ads, you’ll never know for sure.
+The honest answer is that until you publish your ads, you’ll never know for sure.

 You may find that the ad you were most sure about gets less thumbs up than the other one.
 Or, on the contrary, the ad you had the most fun writing ends up receiving the most appreciation.